main-tech/main-tech/README.md

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [mandelamitan@gmail.com](mailto:mandelamitan@gmail.com)
-* 🤝  I'm open to collaborating on Open source Projects
+* 🤝  I'm open to collaborate on Open source Projects

 ### Skills